By Raymond Beegle

 Quinn Kelsey was a powerful and compelling Amonasro.
 This is a voice of great beauty.
 He is fearless technically, and profoundly musical, creating a superb synthesis of the nobility, intelligence, and savagery of the Ethiopian king.

 The ethereal prayer of the priestess intoned in the temple of Vulcan is always given to a limpid lyric soprano.
-It is a chant centered on one sustained pitch, E above middle C, interrupted occasionally with decorative flourishes.
+It is a chant centered on one sustained pitch, the E an octave above middle C, interrupted occasionally with decorative flourishes.
 Unfortunately, the E was not heard tonight.

 From the outset, and on each of the numerous repetitions, the insecure and constrained voice of Gabriella Reyes (High Priestess) was solidly, stubbornly under pitch, recalling Napoleon’s remark about the single step from the sublime to the ridiculous.
 In this case, it was a quarter tone, but it was annoying.
 Ramfis and the King, two gruff basses, stood their ground and barked out their pompous lines.